 - double boiler

-- 2 tablespoon coconut oil
+- 2 tbsp coconut oil

-- 2 tablespoon shea butter optional
+- 2 tbsp shea butter

 - 10 drops eucalyptus oil for ages 3+, use only 3 drops for children